Padraic79/AutomationProjects/README.md

 - Playwright tests target the live GitHub Pages site by default.
 - To run tests:
   ```
-  cd playwright-portfolio
+  cd playwright-projects
   npm install
   npx playwright test
   ```
-- See `playwright-portfolio/playwright.config.ts` for the baseURL (set to the live site).
+- See `playwright-projects/playwright.config.ts` for the baseURL (set to the live site).

 ## Features